Right of Way Permit

 - Ready to Issue: Any additional fees will be due at this time.
 An email link will be sent to the applicant.
 Permit will not be issued and work cannot start until all fees have been paid.

 - Issued: Work is approved to start, applicant will receive an email notification accompanied with the official Letter of Issuance and any supporting materials.
-This document must be present at the job site at all times.
+This document must always be present at the job site.

 - Probationary Acceptance: All work must withstand acceptable conditions for the next two years.
 The time starts on this day and the applicant will receive an email notification.

 - Closed/Final: Final inspection will be performed 2 years from the probationary acceptance date.
 If inspection is passed, the Maintenance Bond will be released, and the permit will be closed.
 An email notification will be sent to the applicant.